 - The MailStore Exchange Server containing more than 4 million archived messages was brought online and available for users.

 - CRM/Customer Orders/Invoices/AP/Accounts Receivables/Inventory Control capabilities were 100% recovered.

 - A new Palo Alto 850 security appliance was set up and programmed.

-Download the Ransomware Removal Case Study Datasheet
+Download the Ransomware Remediation Case Study Datasheet